LoganLau/hello-world/README.md

 #hello-world
 i'm a 18-year-old boy,a new one for programing

-honestly spea，i'm still learning how to use git.It's really a bad thing.
+honestly speaking，i'm still learning how to use git.It's really a bad thing.